folio-org/docs/content/en/docs/Getting started/Installation/_index.md

 * an OpenSearch or Elasticsearch server
 * a Kafka server

+Optional is
+* a MinIO object store or an Amazon S3 bucket

 #### PostgreSQL

 FOLIO requires PostgreSQL 12 or any later version.